Equal and Opposite Reactions

 Nobody Votes for the Centre

 Well, almost nobody.
 Despite the fact that the political process and the examples given suggest a desire for the centre, nobody seems to vote for it.
 If they did then the Liberal Democrats in the UK would have held power forever.
 Instead, the one time they did have power in recent memory only led to their destruction at the polls the following election.

 The governments of Europe provide a telling example of this.
 Given that most of the countries still have war and destruction as part of their lived experience, they have a strong interest in ensuring stability.
 Many governments in these countries are comprised of coalitions.
 Each party has competing agendas and to achieve anything they must compromise.
 The European experience of ‘Strong’ government is tinged with notions of Hitler, Tito and Franco.
 Therefore they end up with complex governments, which are far more representative of the people on a daily basis, rather than on a four yearly cycle.

 This is what makes democracy a good and stable system.
 It swings slightly left and slightly right with occasional drifts wildly left and wildly right.
 It is this continual correction and trial and error that keeps things stable. which allows for peace and commerce and therefore prosperity.

-The main thing is to ensure that the political process is sufficiently regular and has sufficient left right options to allow for regular change.
+The main thing is to ensure that the political process is sufficiently regular and has sufficient left-right options to allow for regular change.
 This keeps dogma at bay and allows for regular tinkering.
-And if an outgoing president wants to prevent all their work being undone, he (or one day no doubt she) will need to spend the end of their term moving towards the centre.
-On this basis, Trump will need to be increasingly moderate to achieve his agenda or risk having his work undone by Bernie Sanders, or the new darling of the left, in four or eight years time.
+And if an outgoing president wants to prevent all their work from being undone, he (or one day no doubt she) will need to spend the end of their term moving towards the centre.